-The 39th Annual California Open Wildlife Art Festival is just around the corner.
-The show is on February 11th and 12th at the McMillen Event Center in beautiful San Diego, CA.
+The 40th Annual California Open Wildlife Art Festival is just around the corner.
+The show is on February 15th and 16th at the McMillen Event Center in San Diego, CA.

 You can download the show brochure and entry form at the PSWA's download page.